aregsar/aregsarblog/blog/2020/my-vscode-php-development-setup/index.md

 The steps describe the communication that happens during the debug session, between the PHP server with the XDebug extension running on the back end server and the server that is running within VSCode that is part of the VSCode Debug extension:

 1 - We run\start the php server with the php interpreter XDebug extension settings configured in php.ini.
-This happens either using the command `php artisan serve` running the server on port 8000 or by using laravel Valet that runs nginx on port 80.
+This happens either using the command `php artisan serve` running the server on port 8000 or by using Laravel Valet that runs nginx on port 80.

 2- We launch\start VSCode IDE debug extension server which runs on port 9001 based on my `.vscode/launch.json` settings